 9. Stock up on tools.

 Even if you’re not the handy type, you should still keep a basic toolbox in your home.
-Here are some suggestions to help you get started.

 10. You’ll probably lock yourself out, so plan ahead.

 Leave a spare key with a trusted neighbor or nearby family member.
 You may even want to consider installing a programmable door lock.